Johnny Gimble: Biography

-Gimble was born in Tyler, Texas and grew up in nearby Bascom.
-He began playing in a band with his brothers at age 12, and continued playing with two of them, George and Jerry, as the Rose City Swingsters.
-The trio played local radio shows, and gigs at dance halls.
+Gimble was born in Tyler, Texas, and grew up in nearby Bascom.
+He began playing in a band with his brothers at age 12 and continued playing with two of them, George and Jerry, as the Rose City Swingsters.
+The trio played local radio shows and gigs at dance halls.
 Gimble later moved to Louisiana and began performing with the Jimmie Davis gubernatorial campaign.
-He was offered a job in the Governor's administration but turned it down to volunteer for service in the U.S. Army.
+He was offered a job in the governor's administration but turned it down to volunteer for service in the U.S. Army.
 Gimble returned to Texas after completing his service in the U.S. Army in World War II.

 Back in Texas, Gimble continued to hone his fiddling skills with a number of Texas radio and dance bands.
 In 1948, he made his first recording, playing with Robert Brother's Rhythmairs in Corpus Christi.
-A year later he joined Bob Wills and His Texas Playboys, with whom he toured for most of the next decade.
-With Wills, he played both fiddle and electric mandolin, and distinguished himself by using a five-string fiddle (most fiddles have four strings).
+A year later, he joined Bob Wills and his Texas Playboys, with whom he toured for most of the next decade.
+With Wills, he played both fiddle and electric mandolin and distinguished himself by using a five-string fiddle (most fiddles have four strings).

-His fiddling style was influenced by other Texas fiddlers who played the "breakdown" fiddle tunes.
-Gimble's fiddling style, while uniquely his own, came to be known as the "Texas fiddling style" that emerged during the first half of the twentieth century among fiddlers such as Cliff Bruner, Louis Tierney, and Jesse Ashlock.
-Gimble learned from them, and further developed while playing with Wills, who epitomized and promoted a new sound known as Western swing.
-Western swing rose to national prominence in the 1940s, combining the old-time, Southern-derived Anglo string band tradition, with its breakdowns, schottisches, waltzes, and reels, with the big band jazz and pop music of the day.
+His fiddling style was influenced by other Texas fiddlers, who played the "breakdown" fiddle tunes.
+Gimble's fiddling style, while uniquely his own, came to be known as the "Texas fiddling style" that emerged during the first half of the 20th century among fiddlers such as Cliff Bruner, Louis Tierney, and Jesse Ashlock.
+Gimble learned from them and further developed while playing with Wills, who epitomized and promoted a new sound known as Western swing, which rose to national prominence in the 1940s, combining the old-time, Southern-derived Anglo string band tradition, with its breakdowns, schottisches, waltzes, and reels, with the big-band jazz and pop music of the day.

-After Gimble married Barbara Kemp of Gatesville, Texas, in 1949, he settled in Dallas, where, in the early 1950s, he began doing radio and television shows with Bill and Jim Boyd (of the Lone Star Cowboys) and performed on The Big D Jamboree, a weekly variety show broadcast live from the Dallas Sportatorium.
+After Gimble married Barbara Kemp of Gatesville, Texas, in 1949, he settled in Dallas, where in the early 1950s, he began doing radio and television shows with Bill and Jim Boyd (of the Lone Star Cowboys) and performed on the Big D Jamboree, a weekly variety show broadcast live from the Dallas Sportatorium.
 He broke off to form his own group in 1951, performing as the house band at Wills's clubs in Fort Worth and Oklahoma City, but rejoined in 1953 and continued to play with Wills until the early 1960s.
-He played fiddle on Marty Robbins' No. 1 hit "I'll Go On Alone".
+He played fiddle on Marty Robbins' number-one hit "I'll Go on Alone".